 If this doesn’t get the screens cleaned properly, call a power washing contractor near you and schedule soft wash power washing services.
 Soft wash cleaning is preferred for aluminum and other softer surfaces, to avoid scratching, denting, and similar damage.

 Use a garden hose attachment to spray this bleach-water mixture onto the screens and scrub away at the algae, mold, or other such debris.
-Ensure you rinse thoroughly and even more than you think is needed, so that there is no trace of the bleach left on the screen.
+Ensure you rinse thoroughly and even more than you think is needed so that there is no trace of the bleach left on the screen.

 Once applied, allow this mixture to soak for several minutes on the mold or other debris before scrubbing.
 Rinse thoroughly and ensure you don’t leave anything behind.
 While that vinegar smell might also be a bit bothersome, note that it does dissipate faster than bleach smells, so rest assured that your pool enclosure will be comfortable for use before too long.

-Homeowners might consider regular pressure washing for pool cages even if you attempt DIY cleaning.
+Homeowners might consider regular pressure washing for pool cages even if they attempt DIY cleaning.
 Professional power washing ensures a thorough clean, removing not just visible dirt and mud but also pollen, air pollution residues, soot, and other debris often overlooked by DIY cleaning.
 Removing debris such as pollen and dried dust ensures a cleaner outdoor environment, which is especially important for those with allergies, asthma, and other sensitivities.

 Pressure washing is also an excellent choice if you’ve neglected regular cleaning and maintenance of the pool cage.
 Scrubbing thick, dried-on dirt, dust, and other debris can scratch and etch glass or mesh screens, pushing that debris deeper into those surfaces.
 You might find that trying to clean thick dirt and mud with a garden hose only creates unsightly, muddy streaks!

-Soft wash power washing is an excellent choice for neglected pool cages.
-Soft wash cleaning starts with a lightweight detergent that dissolves this dirt and grime, while also killing mold and mildew.
+Soft-wash power washing is an excellent choice for neglected pool cages.
+Soft wash cleaning starts with a lightweight detergent that dissolves this dirt and grime while also killing mold and mildew.
 Once dissolved, your soft wash pressure washing contractor only needs a low-pressure rinse to clean everything away.

 When you call an exterior cleaning contractor, they might recommend power washing versus standard pressure washing, or you might be asked which machine you need when you visit a local rental center.
 Knowing the difference between the two processes ensures you make the best choice or understand why one is recommended over the other!